 Cassie has everything she wants…

-Cassie Wilson’s life is pretty much perfect, with a dream job, great partners—and the freedom to do whatever she wants whenever she wants.
+Cassie Wilson’s life is pretty much perfect, with a dream job, great partners—and the freedom to do as she pleases.
 The last thing she wants is to go back to Montrose River, the town she couldn’t wait to leave, and revisit the past.
 But when her oldest friend asks her to be a godmother, Cassie sees an opportunity to make a difference in Emily’s life.
 Maybe teaching Emily to dream big will be her legacy.
 Besides, one weekend in the Midwest won’t kill her.
-She’ll be back in Manhattan so quickly that they won’t have time to miss her at Flatiron Five.
+She’ll be back in Manhattan so quickly that they won’t have time to miss her at Flatiron Five Fitness.

 Reid knows what he wants…

 Reid Jackson is convinced that luck has to be made.
-Keeping his eyes open has been the secret to his success, along with a lot of hard work.
-He might have come from the wrong side of the tracks, and he might have a reputation of being bad to the bone, but he’s built success after a major setback.
+Keeping his eyes open has been the secret to his triumph over his past, along with a lot of hard work.
+He might have come from the wrong side of the tracks, and he might have the reputation of being bad to the bone, but he’s built his own brand of success.
 When Cassie Wilson comes breezing back into town, Reid is ready to find out if she really is different from everyone else.
-Cassie is everything he imagined.
-She turns his expectations inside out—and shakes up his life.
-When Cassie decides she wants more than a fling, Reid knows he’s not the man she wants him to be—can Cassie change his mind and convince him to hope for more?
+Cassie turns his expectations inside out, fulfilling his dreams and shaking up his routine.
+But when Cassie decides she wants more than a fling, Reid knows he’s not the man she wants him to be—can Cassie convince him to hope for more?

 “I truly love this series.
 If you have read any of Deborah’s other series or genres, it is amazing how different they are and how different her style of writing is with F5 versus her historical, for example.
 Such a diverse author.
 Out of all the series I have read of her’s, this is definitely my absolute favorite series….Loved every second.
 Loved that they took their time.
 Loved that the book had plenty of passion and romance and emotional tension and just great plot elements that came together to create a great story.
 Loved also getting to witness Kyle and Lauren’s wedding, which was so beautiful.
 Just.
 Plain.
 Loved.
 It.”—Rendezvous with a Romance

-“The premise [of SOME GUYS HAVE ALL THE LUCK] is heart breaking, emotional and entertaining; the characters are broken, animated and embittered; the romance is sensual, spicy and hot… A raw, gritty and sensitive story.” —The Reading Cafe
+“The premise is heart breaking, emotional and entertaining; the characters are broken, animated and embittered; the romance is sensual, spicy and hot… A raw, gritty and sensitive story.” —The Reading Cafe

 “5 stars!
 Loved this new story, it has the usual smooth flow and the organic unfolding of the story I love in Ms. Cooke’s books…Loved the chemistry between [Reid and Cassie], hot and sweet and real without the angst and drama so prevalent these days.
 It is true in real life too, we only get to know somebody as far as they allow us to see or sometimes as far as we are willing despite having all the clues in front of us.
 I can’t recommend this series enough.” —SEELK Fire & Ice